Mads Johansen Lange: Testament

 Lange had drawn up a will in 1851.
 Krarup Nielsen received a copy of this will from his daughter Cecilia during one of her visits.
 It is highly likely that this copy still rests at the Royal Library in Copenhagen.

 The reason why Lange had made a will at such a young age was the declining economic situation of his company.
 His planned trip to Denmark was also part of the decision.
 His brother had recently died in an accident, and making a will before undertaking a long and dangerous journey would have seemed like a good idea.
-A short while before writing the will Mads had lost his lover, the Balinese woman Nyai Kenyèr, probably because of an outbreak of cholera.
+A short while before writing the will Mads had lost his lover, the Balinese princess Nyai Kenyèr, probably because of an outbreak of cholera.

 According to the will, each of his children received a legacy of 10,000 guilders.
 Besides this, Cecilia would inherit all belongings and properties on Java, on the condition that her mother would be allowed to use these properties for the rest of her life.
 Cecilia's mother would inherit 3,000 pieces of gold, the interest on which would make her financially secure.
 Ida Bay, Lange's cousin, would inherit 4,000 gold pieces and 1,000 Spanish dollars, but she had to support Lange's mother, who would inherit all remaining assets.
 Lastly, two nephews, one in Rudkøbing and one on Bali, would each inherit 1,000 guilders.
 Around 1855, Mads changed his will: the first change was removing the name of his son William Peters due to his death in Singapore.
 The second change was the reduction of the legacy of his other son Andreas Emil to 5,000 guilders, and that Andreas would now inherit all his father's personal belongings and succeed him as head of the company.
 Cecilia's legacy was reduced by 25% and was frozen at a 9% interest rate.
 The funds would not be released until she married or reached adulthood.